 Format paragraphs

 The python-pptx library offers immense formatting options to stylize text within your PowerPoint presentations.
-Here are some essential formatting capabilities that can be achieved with a simple Python script:
+In reporting decks we use these capabilities to ensure every generated slide matches corporate guidelines automatically.

 Embed charts in a PowerPoint

-Embedding charts into a PowerPoint presentation with Python's python-pptx library can be much faster than building a chart from scratch.
+Embedding charts into a PowerPoint presentation with Python’s python-pptx library can be much faster than building a chart from scratch.
 When leveraging templates, it can also be an excellent way to systematically update charts with the latest business data.
 Python-pptx provides a wide range of chart types including column, line, and pie charts.
-Let’s look at an example.
+We expand this further by generating publication-quality visuals with Matplotlib or Plotly and embedding them as images for maximum flexibility.

 from pptx import Presentation